-Theorem 2 shows that the size of the Hadamard constellation for a $2^n \times 2^n$ Hadamard matrix is $2^{n2^{n-1}}$ .
-Therefore, the transmission rate is related to the number of subcarriers $N = 2^n$ in the OFDM system.
-This rate is unacceptable, not only because it depends on N, but also because it is usually higher than the required value.
+Theorem 2 shows that the size of the Hadamard constellation for a $2^n \times 2^n$ Hadamard matrix is $2^{n2^{n-1}}$.
+Therefore, the transmission rate is related to the number of subcarriers $N = 2^n$ in the OFDM system3.
+This rate is unacceptable not only because it depends on N, but also because it is usually higher than the required value.
 Therefore, a subset of the points inside the shaped constellation are selected for transmission such that they form a constellation with the desired rate.
 Also, the selected points should be uniformly distributed in the original Hadamard constellation in order to maintain the same peak as well as average energy values (assuming continuous approximation).
-Note that the Hadamard constellation is called the root constellation for the aforementioned set of the uniformly distributed points in the following.
+Note that the Hadamard constellation is called the root constellation for the aforementioned set of the uniformly distributed points in the sequel.

 Noting (8) and (9), there is an isomorphism between the integer set and the set of the points within the Hadamard constellation.
 Equivalently, the set S can be considered as a label group for the constellation points (refer to [32] for the definition).
 A subgroup of the constellation points results in a uniformly distributed subset of the Hadamard constellation points.
-Consequently, this subgroup of constellation points is isomorphic to a subgroup in the label group S. This subgroup can be selected such that its elements are congruent to zero modulo c, namely where c is determined by the ratio of the size of the Hadamard constellation $2^{n2^{n-1}}$ and the size of the constellation $2^{rN}$ , with the desired rate r.
-Employing (8) and (9), the labels in the subgroup $\mathcal{P}$ determine the set of uniformly distributed points in the Hadamard constellation.
-By relying on the continuous approximation, such a uniform distribution affects neither the probabilistic behavior of the PAPR nor the average energy of the constellation points.
+Consequently, this subgroup of constellation points is isomorphic to a subgroup in the label group S. This subgroup can be selected such that its elements are congruent to zero modulo c, namely

-$$S = \left\{ 0, 1, \dots, 2^{n2^{n-1}} - 1 \right\}$$ (19)
+$$S = \left\{ 0, 1, \cdots, 2^{n2^{n-1}} - 1 \right\}$$ (19)